Breath. Story. Song.

 During my time at University of California Santa Barbara, I taught acting courses, directed and devised performances, and assisted with the Launch Pad New Play Development Program, and the Eugene O'Neill Review.
 At UCSB, I also spent time writing about 20th Century theater, dance and film — exploring bodies as cultural archives, with potentials for acting out political resistance and liberation through performance.

 For many years, I enjoyed working as an Artist in Residence with youth in San Francisco Bay Area K - 12 public schools — facilitating theater, creative movement and poetry in performance in ELL classes.
 I taught Acting, Voice, Speech and directed the New Plays Ensemble at Phillips Exeter Academy — a big highlight was co-directing a site-specific play in the squash courts (!) with my friend and incredible colleague, Sahar Ullah.
-Last year, I loved working with BFA and BA students at Salem State University, in Salem, MA, guiding Acting and Voice classes in the Theatre & Speech Communication Department, voice coaching department shows, and directing a production of Federico García Lorca’s 1933 play, Blood Wedding, at the Sophia Gordon Center for Creative and Performing Arts.
+I loved working with BFA and BA students at Salem State University, in Salem, MA, guiding Acting and Voice classes in the Theatre & Speech Communication Department, voice coaching department shows, and directing a production of Federico García Lorca’s 1933 play, Blood Wedding, at the Sophia Gordon Center for Creative and Performing Arts.
 (Thank you forever to that generous cast, crew & stage management team (big shout out to SM for life Lily Barnes & assistant director extraordinaire, Jordan Mitchell).
 Some of my tech dreams became realities in this one with beautiful live video capture projections!
 Thank you Michael Harvey!)

 Link to Acting Resume